protocol/launchpad/content/en/curriculum/libp2p/creating-simple-node/index.md

 - deep
 ---
 ## Background
-In this tutorial, you will use a boilerplate go project to set up two libp2p nodes and connect them so you can begin to explore the capabilities of libp2p such as data transmission, peer identification, routing, messaging, content discovery, and more.
+In this tutorial, you will use a boilerplate Go project to set up two libp2p nodes and connect them, so you can begin to explore the capabilities of libp2p, such as data transmission, peer identification, routing, messaging, content discovery, and more.

 By the end of the exercise, you should be able to: